The HWA Committee 2019

 Imogen Robertson (Chair)

 Imogen Robertson was a film, TV and television director before becoming a full-time writer.

 Katherine Clements writes historical novels set in the 17th century.
 Her critically acclaimed debut, The Crimson Ribbon, was published in 2014 and her second, The Silvered Heart, in 2015.
 Until recently she worked for a national examination board, where she led the development and launch of the UK’s first A level in Creative Writing.
-She is editor of HWA’s Historia Magazine and a Royal Literary Fund Fellow at Sheffield University.
 She currently lives in Manchester.

 Jason Hewitt has a Bachelor of Arts degree in History and English, and an MA in Creative Writing from Bath Spa University.
 He also has many years’ experience as a bookseller and marketing manager in the publishing industry.
 His debut novel The Dynamite Room was longlisted for The Desmond Elliott Prize for New Writing in 2014 and the Authors’ Club First Novel Award, and was a Barnes & Noble Discover New Writers pick.
 His second novel Devastation Road was published by Scribner in July 2015 and was longlisted for the Walter Scott Prize for Historical Fiction.
 As well as a novelist Jason is also a playwright and actor.
 His latest play Claustrophobia premiered at the Edinburgh Fringe before transferring to The Hope Theatre, London in November 2015.
 Jason is also an Associate Lecturer at Oxford Brookes University, runs creative writing workshops at the British Library, and was recently Writer-in-Residence at Abingdon School.
 He was born in Oxford and divides his time between Bath and London.